 Though chutneys are traditional in South Asian cuisine, this fresh fermented chutney, with its apple pie spices, has many different uses.

-- It is the perfect condiment for pakoras, dosa, khaman dhokla and a host of other dishes.
+- It is the perfect condiment for pakoras, dosa, khaman dhokla and other Indian dishes.

-- Leave out the cayenne for an apple pie flavoured topping for yogurt, oatmeal, pancakes or waffles.
+- Leave out the cayenne for a sweet apple pie flavoured topping for yogurt, oatmeal, pancakes or waffles.

 - Prep Time: 15 minutes